thedaviddias/Front-End-Design-Checklist/README.md

 ---

-> The **Design Checklist for Front-End Developers** is an exhaustive list of elements which Web Designers and Front-End Developers need to take into consideration to faciliate their collaboration.
+> The **Design Checklist for Front-End Developers** is an exhaustive list of elements which Web Designers and Front-End Developers need to take into consideration to facilitate their collaboration.
 The following elements are a mix between known practices and new elements based on a long experience analysing web designs.

 In case you are looking for a list of all elements you need to have/to test before launching your site/HTML page to production, take a look on the → [Front-End Checklist](https://github.com/thedaviddias/Front-End-Checklist).